elastic/opentelemetry/docs/kubernetes/operator/instrumenting-java.md

     kubectl rollout restart deployment java-app -n java
     ```

-4. Verify the auto-instrumentation resources are injected in the Pod:
+4. Verify the [auto-instrumentation resources](./instrumenting-applications.md#how-auto-instrumentation-works) are injected in the Pod:

-  Java apps are instrumented by the OpenTelemetry Operator with the following actions:

-  - It adds an init container in the Pod with the objective of copying the SDK to a shared volume.

-  - Defines an `emptyDir volume` mounted in both containers.

-  - Configures the main container to use the SDK as a `java agent`.

   Run a `kubectl describe` of one of your application pods and check: